sfeir-open-source/sfeir-school-terraform/steps/02-installation-aws/README.md

 #### Set up an AWS account

-Prior your training you should have configured yourself an AWS account : https://repost.aws/fr/knowledge-center/create-and-activate-aws-account
+Prior your training you should have [configured an AWS account](https://repost.aws/fr/knowledge-center/create-and-activate-aws-account)

 This account is necessary to complete the labs steps with Free Tier usage.